-Guidance on the rates permissible for accommodation and a list of suggested accommodation providers is available upon request from the Committee Secretary (email@example.com).
+Guidance on the rates permissible for accommodation and a list of suggested accommodation providers is available upon request from the Committee Secretary.

 Recurrent visits will be considered by the committees but the nomination cases must have an exceptional rationale for two years funding and should involve a key collaborative project.

-Colleagues are advised to liaise with their School Research Offices to prepare the budget before submitting nominations for VPs to Laura Dobson (firstname.lastname@example.org).
+Colleagues are advised to liaise with their School Research Office to prepare the budget before submitting nominations for VPs to their School Research Support Manager.
 If Schools are submitting more than one VP nomination they are asked to rank their nominations.

 Simon and Hallsworth Visiting Professorships: Post-award administration

-Once nominations for VPs are approved by the Fellowship Committees, School contacts and Research Support Managers will be informed by the Secretary.
-The VP allocations are transferred to Schools when the central investment office has been informed.
+The central finance office will transfer VP allocations to Schools.
 All expenses must be claimed against, or charged to this School account (i.e. a School may book accommodation for the VP in advance - in fact it is strongly recommended that Schools arrange and pay directly in advance for as much of the VP’s expenses as possible).
 Any additional expenses incurred by the VP during their visit will need to be reimbursed via the usual University expense form and be supported by appropriate receipts.
 School Research Support Managers can advise precisely on the arrangements.